Apple Pecan Phyllo Crisp

 Apple season means apple desserts.
 This recipe is a thin, but very flavorful Apple Pecan Phyllo Crisp.
 Apple slices, pecan, sugar and cinnamon between every sheet of phyllo dough.

 Phyllo dough is a very interesting dough.
 It is very very thin, feels very dry and is made from just a few ingredients.
-Flour, water, and a small amount of oil, white vinegar.
+Flour, water, a small amount of oil, and white vinegar.
 Sometimes you see lemon juice added.
-I have never tried to make this dough myself, but I am sure there are people who did.
+I have never tried to make this dough myself, but I am sure there are people who do.
 For this Apple Pecan Phyllo Crisp, I adapted a recipe from Martha Stewart.

 How to Make Apple Pecan Phyllo Crisp

-• Preheat an oven to 375 degrees F. Thaw the phyllo dough by following instructions on the packaging.
+• Thaw the phyllo dough by following instructions on the packaging.
 It takes a couple of hours.
 Keep it moist.
-Line a baking sheet with parchment paper.

 • Melt butter.

 • Sprinkle with pecan-bread crumb mixture over the butter.
 Leave about 1/2 inch border.
+Cover with phyllo sheet and brush with melted butter.

 • Bake Crisp in oven for approx. 30 minutes, rotate baking sheet half way through.
 When baked, the phyllo dough will be golden brown and apple will be soft.
 Keep an eye on this crisp, you don’t want the edges of the dough to burn.

-• Cool slightly and cut in 6-8 pieces and serve.
+• Cool slightly and cut in 6 pieces and serve.

 Print Recipe